hermanvulkers/simple-turnaround/README.md

 ✅ Setting up a local Kubernetes cluster
 ✅ Dockerizing frontend and backend
-✅ Kubernetes Deployments, Services, and port forwarding
+✅ Kubernetes Deployments, Services and port forwarding
 ✅ Understanding of container runtimes like `containerd`
 ✅ Separation of concerns between infra (Kind), control (kubectl), and packaging (Helm)